HayaMM/JDI01/Lessons/Week01/Day01/img/windows/README.md

 ### Git for Windows stand-alone installer
 1. Download the latest [Git for Windows installer](https://git-for-windows.github.io/).

 1. When you've successfully started the installer, you should see the Git Setup wizard screen.

+1. Follow the Next and when it asks for the "Adjusting your PATH environment", select "Use Git and optional Unix tools from the command Prompt"

-Follow the Next and Finish prompts to complete the installation.
-The default options are pretty sensible for most users.
+1. Other default options are pretty sensible for most users.

+1. Finish prompts to complete the installation.

 1. Open a Git Bash